 3. The “Why/What/How Framework” for your Tech Interview

-Before an employer in Cayman will be ready to take a chance on you, they are going to need to be convinced that you not only have what it takes to do the job but that you’ll be able to make the transition to island life and that you will not be looking to jump back on the first plane home.
+Before an employer in Cayman, Bermuda or BVI will be ready to take a chance on you, they are going to need to be convinced that you not only have what it takes to do the job but that you’ll be able to make the transition to island life and that you will not be looking to jump back on the first plane home.

-From the employer’s perspective, they are going to come across a number of suitable candidates but they will always be asking themselves if this person can make a go of things in Cayman I’d definitely suggest doing plenty of research about what life is like in the Cayman Islands and rope in any friends you have on Island to help give you that inside track.
-Essentially you will need to articulate why you want to make a life in the Cayman Islands and if you have kids, how you think they will settle in.
+From the employer’s perspective, they are going to come across a number of suitable candidates but they will always be asking themselves if this person can make a go of things offshore.
+I’d definitely suggest doing plenty of research about what life is like in whichever jurisdiction you’re interviewing in (check out the guides we linked above to help with this) and rope in any friends you have there to help give you that inside track.
+Essentially you will need to articulate why you want to make a life in the Cayman Islands/Bermuda/BVI and if you have kids, how you think they will settle in.
 In my opinion, this is one of the biggest considerations so make sure you give this plenty of thought before an interview.

 4. Prepare for the Panel

 For a tech interview, plan for up to an hour and a half, with representatives from both the HR team as well as a number of key business units being in on your video or skype conference call; It’s far easier for a panel to assess your tech skills in this kind of setting than your personal skills so you should expect an element of probing in this direction.
 A good trick here is the STAR technique where for any given scenario or question you can come back with a Situation, a Task an Action and a Result so you can demonstrate how you have successfully applied yourself in that particular example.